mmajumde/LearnGit/README.md

 # LearnGit
 Learning how to use git hub
-This repository is created to learn how to use github.
+This repository is created to learn how to use github1.